Nevada Supreme Court Removes Green Party’s Jill Stein From November Ballot

 Voters in Nevada will have one less option for president in November after the Nevada Supreme Court ruled against the Green Party and ordered the removal of the party’s candidate, Jill Stein, from the ballot.

 Nevada’s top court acknowledged on Sept.
-6 that the Green Party used a sample petition from the Nevada Secretary of State’s office to gather signatures to get the party on the ballot but said that because the petition lacked language required by the law, the approximately 30,000 signatures were invalid.
+6 that the Green Party used a sample petition from the Nevada secretary of state’s office to gather signatures to get the party on the ballot but said that because the petition lacked language required by the law, the approximately 30,000 signatures were invalid.

 “The Green Party’s failure to use the correct circulator affidavit cannot be excused by the Green Party’s reliance on the sample petition received from the secretary,” the five justices who formed the majority said.

 In the case, which was brought by the Nevada Democratic Party, a district court judge had sided with the Green Party.
-The state Democratic Party needed to provide evidence the Green Party had not substantially complied with the law and did not do so, the judge said.
+The state Democratic Party needed to provide evidence that the Green Party had not substantially complied with the law and did not do so, the judge said.

 The Nevada Supreme Court majority said that ruling was erroneous because the Green Party’s petition circulator affidavit lacked the required information, justices said.

 “A failure to comply with such legal requirements typically results in a lack of substantial compliance, unless evidence is submitted to the contrary,” the majority said.
-The Green Party did not submit evidence demonstrating its circulators complied with the legal requirements despite the missing affidavit language, it added later.

 Justices Lidia S. Stiglich, Linda Marie Bell, Elissa F. Cadish, Patricia Lee, and Ron D. Parraguirre formed the majority.

-Herndon said that the evidence from the case, including a declaration from the CEO of the circulation company employed by the Green Party, which stated that he trained circulators to ask petition signers if they were registered voters, was sufficient to demonstrate substantial compliance with the law.
+Herndon said that the evidence from the case, including a declaration from the CEO of the circulation company employed by the Green Party, which stated that he trained circulators to ask petition signers whether they were registered voters, was sufficient to demonstrate substantial compliance with the law.

-The Nevada Secretary of State’s Office said in a statement to news outlets that it strives to provide accurate information to the public and that it is working on reviewing and improving its guides and other documents.
+The Nevada secretary of state’s office said in a statement to news outlets that it strives to provide accurate information to the public and that it is working on reviewing and improving its guides and other documents.

 “The Secretary of State’s office was involved in this case by necessity, and took no position on the legal sufficiency of the petition under Nevada law,” the office said.
 “We respect the decision of the justices, and are working with the counties to ensure the decision is carried out.”

-Stein wrote on the social media platform X that the ruling “is a slap in the face to democracy, to the rule of law, and to millions of voters in NV who are now denied a real choice by the machinations of the corrupt political elite.”
+Stein wrote on social media platform X that the ruling “is a slap in the face to democracy, to the rule of law, and to millions of voters in NV who are now denied a real choice by the machinations of the corrupt political elite.”

 Margery Hanson, co-chair of the Nevada Green Party, said in a statement to outlets that she will not be voting in the upcoming election following the ruling.